trin1t/iotdb/docs/UserGuide/UDF-Library/Climate.md

 **Name:** PEARSON

 **Input Series:** Only support three input series.
 Supported types are INT32 / INT64 / FLOAT / DOUBLE.
+The first series is the forecast series; the second series is the verifying series; the third series is the reference series.

 **Output Series:** Output a single series.
 The type is DOUBLE.
 There is only one data point in the series, whose timestamp is the last input timestamp and value is the Anomaly Correlation Coefficient.